 Banking in Malta

 Most Maltese banks will open an account for new arrivals without finalised residency, even though banks with no foreign interests are likely to take longer.
-International banks are accustomed to the workings of expat finances, although choosing an account with fewer services can expedite the process.
+International banks are accustomed to the workings of expat finances.
+Choosing an account with fewer services can expedite the process.

 Expats who need banking access as soon as they arrive will have to research the processes and requirements ahead of time.
 There is a lot of inconsistency in documentation requirements – not only between banks, but sometimes even between individual branches of the same bank.

 Generally speaking, expats will need a deposit, their passport, proof of address and a reference from their previous bank to open a Maltese account.
-But, it is always best to double-check with the relevant branch ahead of time.
+It's always best to double-check with the relevant branch ahead of time.

 ATMs and credit cards